percona/percona-server/doc/source/myrocks/variables.rst

 Defines the block cache trace option string.
 The format is sampling frequency: max_trace_file_size:trace_file_name.
 The sampling frequency value and max_trace_file_size value are positive integers.
 The block accesses are saved to the ``rocksdb_datadir/block_cache_traces/trace_file_name``.
 The default value is an empty string.

+.. variable:: rocksdb_trace_queries

+  :cli: ``--rocksdb-trace-queries``
+  :dyn: Yes
+  :scope: Global
+  :vartype: String
+  :default: ""

+This is a trace option string.
+The format is sampling_frequency:max_trace_file_size:trace_file_name.
+The sampling_frequency and the max_trace_file_size are positive integers.
+The queries are saved to the rocksdb_datadir/queries_traces/trace_file_name.

 .. variable:: rocksdb_trace_sst_api

   :cli: ``--rocksdb-trace-sst-api``